 Clery Statistics are also available by visiting the Department of Education Office of Postsecondary Education (OPE) website.

-The Department of Public Safety maintains a Daily Crime Log that records, by date of report, all crimes and other serious incidents occurring on campus, in non-campus buildings or properties, public property, or within department jurisdiction.
-The Daily Crime Log is available for public review in the Public Safety Administrative Office at CPM 113.
+The Department of Public Safety maintains public Crime and Fire Logs that record, by date of report, all crimes, fires and other serious incidents occurring on campus, in non-campus buildings or properties, public property, or within department jurisdiction.
+The both reports are available below, or in the Public Safety Administrative Office at CPM 113.

 Crime Log reports include the nature, date, time, and general location of each crime reported, as well as the disposition of the complaint if known at the time of production.
 The Department of Public Safety reserves the right to exclude crime report information from the log given the sensitivity of said information and/or circumstances.
 Log includes Reported Crimes in the Last 60 Days.